 Hybrid vs. Heirloom Tomatoes

-Hybrid seeds come from fruits that were intentionally cross-pollinated from two different plants.
+- Hybrid tomato seeds come from fruits that were intentionally cross-pollinated from two different plants.
 Their seeds won’t produce a fruit anything like the plant they came from.
 Hybrids will usually be marked with “F1.”
-Hybrid does NOT mean GMO.
+(Hybrid does NOT mean GMO.)

 Biologically speaking, not all tomato varieties will necessarily fit into those two categories.
 But most nurseries and seed catalogs will divide their plants and seeds along those lines.

-- 3 c. cherry and grape tomatoes (preferably of different colors), halved
+- 3 cups cherry or grape tomatoes (preferably of different colors), halved

 - 1 splash of extra virgin